brunosan/brunosan.eu/_posts/blog/2012-10-29-Running-a-marathon.md

 [Map]

-Last week I ran my first Marathon, the 2012 [Marine Corps Marathon](http://www.marinemarathon.com/).
+Last week I ran the 2012 [Marine Corps Marathon](http://www.marinemarathon.com/).
 It was my first marathon and it was a **great experience**.
 I did it 3h54m17s, much better than I expected.
 To get to that point I trained hard, I changed my diet and my stride, I read papers on strategies, and I *geeked* with the data.
 I want to talk about all that.
 <!--more-->